 - Convert your recurring customers to a less expensive processing method

 - Reduce declined recurring payments due to expired card information

 - Shorter period for customers to initiate chargebacks

 - Increase reach to consumers who can’t or won’t use credit cards

 - Offer an additional payment method your competition may not offer

-If you’re converting echecks directly into ACH payments before forwarding it for processing, you may need to be underwritten for an ACH processing account.
-This is similar to a merchant account for credit card processing, and the underwriting process will determine your rates and fees.
+If you’re converting eChecks directly into ACH payments before forwarding them for processing, you may need to be underwritten for an ACH processing account.
+You can read more about that in our guide on how to accept ACH payments.
 Transparent providers often publish standardized ACH rates and fees that most lower-risk merchants will receive.